lalit22km/free-stuff/content/post/anime/index.md

 ---
-title: Movies & TV
+title: Anime
-description: "This page includes information about various websites to obtain Movies & TV Shows."
+description: "This page includes information about various websites to obtain Anime Content."
-date: 2024-02-18
+date: 2024-02-25
 ---

-This page is all about Movies and TV Shows or Series.
+This page is all about Anime for the weird weebs.

 #### **Always use Ad blockers when visiting any website.
-Especially websites streaming movies.
+Especially streaming websites.
 These are usually filled with ads.**
 ---
 #### **I ABSOLUTELY DO NOT WANT TO HEAR ANY COMPLAINS ABOUT GETTING A VIRUS BECAUSE YOU ARE DUMB AND DO NOT KNOW WHERE TO CLICK.**